speckledlemon/tph-spotlights/emacs.markdown

 __**What is Emacs?**__

 Emacs is a Lisp interpreter.
 It is commonly used as a **text editor** for reading and writing code, although you can use it to write academic documents or do your taxes, if that is more your style.
-It has a very rich history and it is almost certainly the most flexible text editor that is publicly available.
+It has a rich history and it is almost certainly the most flexible text editor that is publicly available.
 As such, it tends to be the case that one dev’s use of Emacs is **very** different than another’s.

 __**Where to get Emacs**__
 - macOS: http://wikemacs.org/wiki/Installing_Emacs_on_OS_X